Julia St John

-Julia St John is an English actress.
+Julia St John is an English actress and theatre director.
 Her television credits include A Touch of Frost, The Brittas Empire, Agatha Christie's Poirot, Lovejoy, Minder, Harry Enfield and Chums, Lewis, and Victoria Wood, appearing in the episode Over To Pam.

+Directing credits include Walter and Lenny at the Minerva Theatre, Chichester, and Shakespeare, his Wife & the Dog at the Liverpool Playhouse.